lukasbm/lepizig-typst/lib/slides.typ

         }
       })

-      // FIXME: can overflow horizontally
+      // FIXME: can overflow horizontally (use scaling if more than ~8 sections) set text(size: TitleFontSize, weight: "bold")
       logic.polylux-slide[
         #align(horizon)[
           #for sec in secs {